-(Source: Detailed Appropriation Accounts of Government of Sikkim)
+(Source: Detailed Appropriation Accounts of Government of Sikkim) (

-The budgetary process was well managed as the excess was well under control while the saving was also negligible except in the year 2011-12.
+The budgetary process was well managed as the excess was well under control while the savings were also nil during 2012-17.
 Analysis, however, revealed that the PRIs incurred the entire funds towards meeting expenditure relating to direction and administration of the PRIs, payment of honorarium and discretionary grants.
-Fund for developmental schemes were neither transferred to PRIs by RMDD nor did PRIs incur fund towards developmental works.
-Thus, the objective of decentralisation of power and functions as enshrined in XI schedule of the Constitution was not achieved in absence of adequate release of funds for development of PRIs during 2015-16.
+Funds for developmental schemes were neither transferred to PRIs by RMDD nor did the PRIs incur expenditure fund towards developmental works.
+Thus, the objective of decentralisation of power and functions as enshrined in XI schedule of the Constitution was not achieved in the absence of adequate release of funds for development of PRIs during 2016-17.